rackerlabs/design-system/_component_design/pills.md

 ### Spacing

 Place 16px of horizontal space and 4px of vertical space between a pill an another component.
 Use the best top spacing for your particular use case.

-Unless you have a reason, justify pills to the left.
+Left-justify pills.

 If you group pills together, provide 8px of space below and next to a pill.
 If you group more than 15 pills together, consider an alternative pattern or contact the Helix team.